rishabnarendra/LeetCode-Problems/README.md

+Move Zeroes
+Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.

+Input: [0,1,0,3,12]
+Output: [1,3,12,0,0]

 Palindrome Number
 Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.